 - 1 cup powdered sugar

-- 2 Tablespoons freshly squeezed lime juice; more as needed
+- 2 tablespoons freshly squeezed lime juice (more, as needed)

-- Preheat oven to 350°F. Butter and flour a 12-cup bundt pan.
+- Preheat oven to 350°F. Butter and flour a 12-cup bundt pan (or use baking spray).

-- Put sugar and lime zest in a small bowl; use wooden spoon to press lime zest into sugar and incorporate to make a lime-scented sugar.
+- In a small bowl, combine the sugar and lime zest; use a wooden spoon to press the lime zest into the sugar and incorporate to make a lime-scented sugar.

-- Scoop batter evenly into prepared pan, spreading it with the rubber spatula.
+- Scoop the batter evenly into the prepared pan, spreading it with the rubber spatula.
 Tap the pan lightly against the counter to eliminate any air pockets.
-Bake until a wooden skewer inserted in the center comes out clean, 50 to 55 minutes.
+Bake until a wooden skewer inserted into the center comes out clean, 50 to 55 minutes.
 Set the pan on a wire rack to cool for at least 10 minutes and then invert onto the rack, remove the pan, and let cool completely.

-- Glaze the cake: In a small bowl, whisk the powdered sugar and lime juice together until smooth.
+- In a small bowl, whisk together the powdered sugar and lime juice until smooth.
 The glaze should be thin enough to pour, but thick enough to stick to the cake and not run completely down the sides.
 If too thin, add more powdered sugar.
 If too thick, add more lime juice.
 Put a baking sheet under the rack to catch drips; drizzle the glaze over the top and sides of the cake.
 Let glaze set fully before transferring to a cake plate to serve.

 Excellent and very tasty.
 I added remaining cream cheese from brick (2oz) to glaze with a touch of salt and more grated lime zest.
 Really popular with friends and family.